 Anyone who owns a horse will probably tell you that the initial cost of the average riding horse is really only the tip of the iceberg.
 Keeping a horse is a luxury for many people.
 But how much does the 'average' horse cost?
 What's the difference between a free horse, a $500 horse, a $5,000 horse and one that can cost well over the $10,000 or $20,000 mark?

 Most casual riders will be buying horses well below the $10,000 mark.
 A number of factors affect the price of horses, and several things have come into play in the last few years that have driven the initial cost of a horse down while driving the cost of keeping a horse up.
-When there is a slump in the economy it means fewer people all can afford to buy or keep horses.
+When there is a slump in the economy, fewer people can afford to buy or keep horses.
 This means there are more horses for sale and fewer people to buy them.
-In economic downturns, many people are forced to give their horses away or sell them cheaply because they can't afford to look after them.
+In economic downturns, many people are forced to give their horses away or sell them cheaply, because they can't afford to look after them.

 How Upkeep Costs Affect Price